Tax & Wealth · Head-to-Head

 Key Takeaways

-Spain's lower social security rate adds thousands more to the Beckham advantage
+Spain's lower social security rate (about 6,35% vs about 27,65%) adds thousands to the Beckham take-home advantage

-Entrepreneurs and founders now qualify for Beckham Law under the 2023 Ley de Startups
+Entrepreneurs and founders qualify for Beckham via 2023 Ley de Startups.
+Dutch ruling excludes freelancers entirely

 Disclaimer

 This comparison is for informational purposes only.
 Tax regimes change frequently.
-The Netherlands 30% ruling is under ongoing political review.
-Always verify current conditions with a qualified tax adviser registered in Spain or the Netherlands before making relocation decisions.
+The Dutch 30% ruling has undergone significant political changes. the step-down was repealed in December 2024 and the rate reduces to 27% from January 2027.
+Partial non-resident status was abolished from January 2025.
+Always verify current conditions with a qualified tax adviser registered in Spain (asesor fiscal) or the Netherlands (belastingadviseur) before making relocation decisions.